Robinpig/Note/docs/CS/MQ/Kafka/Producer.md

 ## Introduction

-There are many reasons an application might need to write messages to Kafka: recording user activities for auditing or analysis, recording metrics, storing log mes‐ sages, recording information from smart appliances, communicating asynchronously with other applications, buffering information before writing to a database, and much more.
+There are many reasons an application might need to write messages to Kafka: recording user activities for auditing or analysis, recording metrics, storing log messages, recording information from smart appliances, communicating asynchronously with other applications, buffering information before writing to a database, and much more.

 Those diverse use cases also imply diverse requirements: is every message critical, or can we tolerate loss of messages?
 Are we OK with accidentally duplicating messages?
 Are there any strict latency or throughput requirements we need to support?

 Load balancing